openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-mopub/ios-in-app-bidding-mopub-native-integration.md

 ]
 ```

-See more NativeAdConfiguration options [here](../native/ios-native-ad-configuration.md).
+See the full description of NativeAdConfiguration options [here](../../info-modules/native/in-app-bidding-native-ad-configuration.md).

 ### Step 4: Fetch Demand